-Whether you love board games or wish you did, Victory Point is for you.
+Whether you love board games or wish you did, Victory Point Cafe is for you.
 Berkeley’s board game cafe lets you pay a flat rate and play them all.
-For $5 per player (weekdays) or $7.50 per player (weekends), you can stay as long as you like, play up to 800 games and not leave with any of them.
+For $5 per player (weekdays) or $7.50 per player (weekends), you can stay as long as you like, play hundreds of games and not leave with any of them.

-My husband and I recently visited Berkeley's Victory Point Café, the Bay Area's first board game cafe, and had a great time.
+My husband and I visited Berkeley’s Victory Point Café, the Bay Area’s first board game cafe, and had a great time.
 We had lunch, nibbled on snacks, and checked out a few new-to-us board games.
-Since our first lunch date, I've returned for special one-on-one time with each of my kids, ranging in age from four to eleven.
+Since our first lunch date, I’ve returned for special one-on-one time with each of my kids, ranging in age from four to fourteen.
 While Victory Point is not specifically for families and children, they are always welcome.

 Founders Derek DeSantis and Areg Maghakian wanted to combine their favorite things into a single destination: board gaming, community-building, coffee, and beer.
 With more than 800 games to choose from, it helps that they’ve labeled the games in clear categories and have an enthusiastic staff to guide you toward a selection.